fbpx

 How?

-How Prior art impacts your patents?
+How does Prior art impact your patents?

 Getting a patent for your invention requires a filing process.
 When you submit your patent application to the PTO, the examiner conducts a prior art search to figure if there exists any art before the filing date of the patent application that could deem your idea invalid.

-The same applies when the validity of your granted patent is challenged, or in PTO via any of these mediums – IPR, PGR or CBM.
-In any of these scenarios, if prior art is found, it could reduce the scope of your patent or deem your granted patent, invalid.
+The same applies when the validity of your granted patent is challenged or in PTO via any of these mediums – IPR, PGR, or CBM.
+In any of these scenarios, if prior art is found, it could reduce the scope of your patent or deem your granted patent invalid.

-Now that we know how prior art could impact the grant process of your application and validity of your granted patent, let’s have a deeper look at it.
+Now that we know how prior art could impact the grant process of your application and the validity of your granted patent, let’s have a deeper look at it.

 What Is Prior Art Search?